 The work-at-home population, specifically those who aren’t self-employed, has grown by 103% since 2005.
 This isn’t surprising, with the substantial improvement in and availability of remote workforce technology, which makes it easier, less expensive, and more productive for employees to work from locations other than the company office.
-Keeping remote workforces productive can seem like a tricky endeavor, but with the tips provided in this article, you should have a better idea.
+Keeping a remote workforce productive can seem like a tricky endeavor, but with the tips provided in this article, you should have a better idea.

-Insight Into Keeping Your Remote Workforces Productive
+Insight Into Keeping Your Remote Workforce Productive

 The majority of Hartman advisors work outside of the main office, spending time at their client’s sites and other locations.
 This model works well for the team as they can meet their clients where they are, and spend less time commuting to and from our headquarters between meetings.
 We asked the team to provide their best tips for other remote workers, based on what keeps them collaborative, productive, and comfortable while working outside the office.